-Nigeria is a very rich country in terms of natural resources (including natural gas, petroleum, tin, iron ore, coal, limestone, niobium, lead, zinc, arable land) and wildlife.
-Nigeria is an oil rich country (the leading exporter of oil in Africa today) and one of the leading oil exporters in the world today (the 6th leading oil exporter in the world today).
-Please note: The petroleum industry remains the largest industry and the main generator of GDP (Gross Domestic Product) in Nigeria today.
+Nigeria is a very rich country in terms of human and natural resources.
+Nigeria is blessed with abundance of natural gas, petroleum, tin, iron ore, coal, limestone, niobium, lead, zinc, arable land, etc. Nigeria is a very oil-rich country.
+In fact, Nigeria is the leading exporter of oil in Africa today and one of the leading oil exporters in the world (the 6th leading oil exporter in the world today).
+Nigeria's petroleum industry remains the largest industry and the main generator of GDP (Gross Domestic Product) in Nigeria today.

-CORRUPTION, poor management of funds, political instability and poor governance continue to tear Nigeria apart.
-Nigeria although not the "most" violent in Africa, remains the most corrupt country in Africa today with very high unemployment rates.
-Almost all political figures in Nigeria today engage themselves in corrupt activities leaving the average Nigerian with nothing but poverty and despair.
+Corruption and poor governance continue to tear Nigeria apart.
+In fact, Nigeria remains one of the most corrupt countries in Africa today with a very high unemployment rate.
+Almost all political figures in Nigeria today are corrupt in one way or the other leaving the average Nigerian with nothing but poverty, anger and despair.

-Environmental degradation (gradual deterioration of the environment) including soil degradation (caused mainly by oil spills especially in the Niger Delta areas.
-Oil spillage poisons food sources and water bodies in most of these areas), rapid deforestation, air and water pollution especially in urban areas, desertification (especially in the northern parts), rapid urbanization (which puts much pressure on available resources), etc. remain some of the major environmental issues facing Nigeria today.
+Water and land degradation (caused mainly by agricultural and industrial runoffs.
+Oil spillage poisons food sources and water bodies especially in the Niger Delta areas), deforestation (rampant cutting down of trees for timber, firewood, charcoal, etc), air pollution (caused mainly by lack of government regulations and improper waste disposals especially in the urban areas), desertification (especially in the northern parts of the country), rapid urbanization (which puts much pressure on the available natural resources), etc. remain some of the major environmental challenges facing Nigeria today.